The Countdown to Collapse and the Demographic Doomsday: 10 Countries With Declining Populations

 Russia’s population decline is due to a combination of low fertility rates, high mortality rates, and emigration.

-Emigration is a major problem in the poorest areas since Russia is one of the most unequal countries in the world.
+Emigration is a major problem both in the poorest areas since Russia is one of the most unequal countries in the world, but also in large urban and richer areas, where educated Russians leave the country in a massive brain drain, since they prefer to work abroad for bigger salaries.

 According to the United Nations, Russia’s population is expected to decline by 10 million people by 2050.
 Factors contributing to this decline include high levels of alcohol and tobacco consumption, a lack of access to quality healthcare, and a high incidence of infectious diseases.